 We know that you may have many questions about our service and response to the Coronavirus, so here we answer the most frequently asked questions.
 However, if you have a specific concern during this time, please contact your dedicated Care Manager or Care Assessor local to you who are there to provide support and guidance as we adjust to the ‘new normal’.

-Oxford Aunts is part of The Good Care Group, a leading provider of live-in care services in England and Wales and both of us are owned by Sodexo, a multinational service provider so we are able to draw upon their resources at this time and share knowledge and best practice in light of the pandemic.
+Oxford Aunts is part of The Good Care Group, a leading provider of live-in care services in England and Scotland, so we are able to draw upon their resources at this time and share knowledge and best practice in light of the pandemic.
 We have therefore had a robust Coronavirus continuity plan in place since the beginning of 2020.
 This is continually reviewed in line with Government guidance so our service meets regulations and compliance.
 This means our clients and our carers are kept safe and well, whilst being vigilant to the risks the Coronavirus presents.

 Our dedicated carers are adopting social distancing measures and are using face coverings in line with Government guidance.
 PPE is used during handover from one carer to another in a client placement to minimise infection risk.
 Risks are significantly reduced with our service as carers will spend longer periods of time with their clients compared to other live-in care providers, anything from two weeks to several months or more.
 Carers adopt a proactive approach to hygiene whilst supporting their client including regular surface cleaning around the home and frequent hand washing.